Polar bear conservation: Pollution

 Polar bears accumulate high levels of persistent organic pollutants such as polychlorinated biphenyl (PCBs) and chlorinated pesticides.
+Mainly, PCBs are introduced to the Artic by means of long distance travel.
+Primary resources and secondary resources are the principle means of transportation.
+Primary sources can include things like waste dumps and decommissioning sites and secondary resources can include emissions of PCBs that are accumulated in environmental reservoirs..
 Due to their position at the top of the ecological pyramid, with a diet heavy in blubber in which halocarbons concentrate, their bodies are among the most contaminated of Arctic mammals.
 Halocarbons (also known as organohalogens) are known to be toxic to other animals, because they mimic hormone chemistry, and biomarkers such as immunoglobulin G and retinol suggest similar effects on polar bears.
 PCBs have received the most study, and they have been associated with birth defects and immune system deficiency.